kunalspathak/SVE_dotnet/docs/SME.md

 ![alt text](image-3.png)
 Image credit: https://www.youtube.com/watch?v=jrniGW_Hzno

-`FEAT_SME_FA64` feature, if present will have SME unit on the CPU itself (configuration on the right) and hence no instructions become illegal, but it may never be implemeneted for server SKUs.
-I need to yet confirm this from Arm.
+`FEAT_SME_FA64` feature, if present will have SME unit on the CPU itself (configuration on the right) and hence no instructions become illegal, but it might not get implemented for server SKUs because of space it takes on the silicon for SME unit on every core.
+This needs confirmation though from Arm.
+That leaves us with the option of shared SME for all or portion of CPUs (configuration on the left) and that might be more for PC, laptop, mobile devices.
+M4 is the only production ready device, but that just have SME and no SVE feature.

 The standard SME setup is one shared SME unit between all or subset of CPUs (configuration on the left).
 That is aimed more for PC, laptop, and mobile devices.
 M4 is the only production ready device - that just has SME and but no SVE features in the main CPU cores.